-A budget is your roadmap to help make planning in your church easier.
-Many churches today take a “use it or lose it” stance on money in the name of trusting God to provide more when it’s needed.
+A church budget is a roadmap to help make planning your expenses easier.
+Many churches take a “use it or lose it” stance on money, trusting God to provide more when it’s needed.
 Though trusting in God to bless us is important, we still need to put forth effort on our own to think ahead.
-Proverbs 27:23 reminds us: “Be sure you know the condition of your flocks; give careful attention to your herds.”
-See more on this from Dave Ramsey
+Proverbs 27:23 reminds us: “Be sure you know the condition of your flocks; give careful attention to your herds” (NIV).

 Common Church Budget Categories

 - Facilities and Equipment (utilities, insurance on property, maintenance)